kovvuruRajesh/CodeClause_Customer_Segmentation_2/README.md

 # CodeClause_Customer_Segmentation_2
-This repository contains a data science project on customer segmentation, which aims to identify distinct groups of customers based on their purchasing behaviors, demographics, and other relevant factors.
+This repository contains a data science project on customer segmentation, which aims to identify distinct groups of customers based on their purchasing behaviors.